-107 Taken from the Natura 2000 Standard data form for site UK0019838 North Norfolk Coast SAC dated December 2015.
+106 Taken from the Natura 2000 Standard data form for site UK0019838 North Norfolk Coast SAC dated December 2015.

-· supports large numbers of geese, sea ducks, other ducks and waders using the Site for roosting and feeding.
+Y supports large numbers of geese, sea ducks, other ducks and waders using the Site for roosting and feeding.
 The Site is also 2130 Fixed coastal dunes with herbaceous vegetation ("grey dunes") important for migratory species during the Spring and Autumn.
 2160 Dunes with Hippophae rhamnoides This SAC is part of the North Norfolk Coast European Marine Site.
 2190 Humid dune slacks The SPA is designated for supporting a number of rare or vulnerable (Article 4.1) 1355 Lutra Lutra (Eurasian Otter) Annex I bird species during the breeding season.
-In addition, the SPA is designated for supporting regularly occurring migratory 1395 Petallophyllum ralfsii (Petalwort) (Article 4.2) species during the breeding season and over winter.
-1166 Triturus cristatus (Great Crested Newt) SPA quali fying features 108 This SPA is part of The Wash and North Norfolk Coast European Marine Site (EMS).
-A040 Anser brachyrhynchus (Pink-footed Goose) (over winter) A050 Anas penelope (Wigeon) (over winter) A021 Botaurus stellaris (Bittern) (breeding) A675 Branta bernicla bernicla (Dark-bellied Brent Goose) (over winter) A143 Callidris canutus (Red Knot) (over winter) A081 Circus aeruginosus (Marsh Harrier) (breeding) A132 Recurvirostra avosetta (Avocet) (breeding and over winter) A195 Sterna albifrons (Little Tern) (breeding) A193 Sterna hirundo (Common tern) (breeding) A191 Sterna sandvicensis (Sandwich Tern) (breeding) WATR Waterfowl assemblage Ramsar q ualifying features 109 coastal had good exam and mud, There are one of the largest expanses of undeveloped pitat of its type in Europe.
-It is a particularly aple of a marshland coast with intertidal sand saltmarshes, shingle banks and sand dunes. a series of brackish-water lagoons and areas of freshwater grazing marsh and reed Supports at least three British Red Data Book and nine nationally scarce vascular plants, one British Red Data Book lichen and 38 British Red Data Book invertebrates.
+In addition, the SPA is designated for 1395 Petallophyllum ralfsii (Petalwort) supporting regularly occurring migratory (Article 4.2) species during the breeding season and over winter.
+1166 Triturus cristatus (Great Crested Newt) SPA quali fying features This SPA is part of The Wash and North Norfolk Coast European Marine Site (EMS).
+A040 Anser brachyrhynchus (Pink-footed Goose) (over winter) A050 Anas penelope (Wigeon) (over winter) A021 Botaurus stellaris (Bittern) (breeding) A675 Branta bernicla bernicla (Dark-bellied Brent Goose) (over winter) A143 Callidris canutus (Red Knot) (over winter) A081 Circus aeruginosus (Marsh Harrier) (breeding) A132 Recurvirostra avosetta (Avocet) (breeding and over winter) A195 Sterna albifrons (Little Tern) (breeding) A193 Sterna hirundo (Common tern) (breeding) A191 Sterna sandvicensis (Sandwich Tern) (breeding) WATR Waterfowl assemblage Ramsar q ualifying features The site is one of the largest expanses of undeveloped coastal habitat of its type in Europe.
+It is a particularly good example of a marshland coast with intertidal sand and mud, saltmarshes, shingle banks and sand dunes.
+There are a series of brackish-water lagoons and extensive areas of freshwater grazing marsh and reed beds.
+Supports at least three British Red Data Book and nine nationally scarce vascular plants, one British Red Data Book lichen and 38 British Red Data Book invertebrates.
 98462 waterfowl peak count in winter (assemblages of international importance) Sterna sandvicensis (Sandwich Tern) (breeding) Sterna hirundo (Common Tern) (breeding) Sterna albifrons (Little Tern) (breeding)

-$^{^{108}}$ Taken from the Natura 2000 Standard data form for site UK9009031 North Norfolk Coast SPA dated December 2015.
-109 Taken from the Ramsar Information Sheet for North Norfolk Coast dated 13-06-08.
+$^{107}$ Taken from the Natura 2000 Standard data form for site UK9009031 North Norfolk Coast SPA dated December 2015. $^{108}$ Taken from the Ramsar Information Sheet for North Norfolk Coast dated 13-06-08.